Funny: Scooby-Doo! Mystery Incorporated

 - Fred putting the 8-track cartridge on the turntable.

 Fred: Why isn't this working!?

-At one point in the episode, a random seagull is pulled under the sand by the Man-Crab.
-Later in the episode they find the cage where everyone the Man-Crab had captured is, even the random seagull was in there.
+- At one point in the episode, a random seagull is pulled under the sand by the Man-Crab.
+Later in the episode they find the cage where everyone the Man-Crab had captured is, and even the random seagull is in there.

 Que Horrifico: I offered them utopia!
 (Beat) When that didn't work I offered them candy.

 Episode 6: The Legend of Alice May

 - As Ghost Girl attacks the high school prom.

 Shaggy: Like, wow!
 I didn't know this year's theme was terror and pandemonium!Velma: What's going on?Random Kid: Somebody's mom is trying to kill Fred.

 - For some reason, the way Shaggy has to calm down Velma by saying, "Stop breaking the cemetery!" is pretty funny.